 And then sometimes we just shake our heads because of the silliness.

-Exodus 32 is one of those times.
+Exodus 32 is about one of those times.
 There is high drama in this chapter.
 The Israelites had been miraculously delivered from Egypt.
 The plagues had been called down; the sea had been parted; the people had walked through to the mountain where God had led them.
 And Moses had been up on that mountain for some time, receiving the law that would be the cornerstone of this people for generations.
 But Moses was still up on the mountain, chaos erupted in the camp below.
 For despite all that God had done -all the revelations of His power, all His faithful examples of provision and deliverance – the people wanted something more.
 Something else.

 When the people saw that Moses was so long in coming down from the mountain, they gathered around Aaron and said, “Come, make us gods who will go before us.
 As for this fellow Moses who brought us up out of Egypt, we don’t know what has happened to him.”

-Aaron answered them, “Take off the gold earrings that your wives, your sons and your daughters are wearing, and bring them to me.”
+Aaron answered them, “Take off the gold earrings that your wives, your sons, and your daughters are wearing, and bring them to me.”
 So all the people took off their earrings and brought them to Aaron.
 He took what they handed him and made it into an idol cast in the shape of a calf, fashioning it with a tool.
-Then they said, “These are your gods, Israel, who brought you up out of Egypt” (Ex.
-32:1-4).
+Then they said, “These are your gods, Israel, who brought you up out of Egypt” (Exodus 32:1-4).

 Because of the rebellion down below, God was ready to destroy them.
 But Moses pleaded for the people’s lives and eventually made his way to the party below, carrying the tablets of the law.
 But confronted with the scene, Moses smashed the tablets angrily and looked to Aaron for some explanation.